mushishi78/jekyll-video/_videos/2015-04-04-honey-bee-dissection.md

 ---
-id: 82jyphxqoiY
 title: Honey Bee Dissection
+youtube_id: 82jyphxqoiY
+date: 2015-04-04
 tags: [Journey, University, Dissection]
-date: 2015-04-04
 ---
 As part of the Journey program offered by the Oregon State University Master Beekeeping course, I got to spend some time with their instructors dissecting bees under a microscope.
 This was an excellent opportunity to see, first hand, some of the organs and anatomy of the honey bee.